-Indiana University Bloomington (IUB) was awarded $12 million from the Federal Coronavirus Aid, Relief and Economic Security (CARES) Act to assist students who meet the funding qualifications and are experiencing financial hardships caused by the pandemic.
-We are no longer accepting applications because we have received enough applications to deplete the CARES Act funding granted to IUB.
+Indiana University Bloomington (IUB) was awarded $12 million from the Federal Coronavirus Aid, Relief and Economic Security (CARES) Act in spring 2020 to assist students who met the funding qualifications and were experiencing financial hardships caused by the pandemic.
+We are no longer accepting applications for CARES Act funding because we received enough applications to deplete the CARES Act funding granted to IUB.

 If you or a student you care about is struggling, please consider completing a Care Referral.